ECW in Chad

 Ministry of National Education and Civic Promotion

-- Number of students supported with school feeding programmes: 20,000
+- Number of children and adolescents supported with school feeding programmes: 69,987

-- Number of teachers trained in disaster risk reduction: 570
+- Number of teachers/administrators trained in emergency preparedness, disaster risk reduction and risk management topics: 1,791

 The COVID-19 pandemic created new challenges to the education system.
-Subsequently, many activities are being reprogrammed to support changing needs, with a focus on WASH in schools, mental health and psychosocial support, and distance learning.
+Subsequently, many activities were reprogrammed to support changing needs, with a focus on WASH in schools, mental health and psychosocial support, and distance learning.

 - Addressing Malnutrition.
 As part of ECW’s holistic approach, investments support feeding programmes across the Lac and Logone Oriental provinces.
 These programmes benefit thousands of girls and boys.
 Parent-teacher associations and mothers’ associations are trained in the management of school feeding and food hygiene.